sengtech/content/Microsoft Entra/SSPR.md

 ### 🤔 Considerations

 - Is the Authencation Methods migration completed?
+- When enabling SSPR in combination with "Number of days before users are asked to re-confirm..." - this might trigger an instant confirmation dialogue for users.
+It might also become a blocker if registration is only allowed from named network locations.
 - **SSPR settings**
     - Number of methods
     - Require registration